tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Notes

-If dwc:specificEpithet is populated then this test expects that the value dwc:specificEpithet is the name of the second or species epithet of the scientificName.
-If dwc:genericName is populated, this test expects that the value of dwc:genus is the first word of the value of dwc:scientificName.
-If dwc:specificEpithet is populated then this test expects that the value dwc:specificEpithet is the name of the first or species epithet of the scientificName.
-If dwc:infraspecificEpithet is populated, then this test expects that the value of dwc:infraspecificEpithet is the name of the lowest or terminal infraspecific epithet of the scientificName, excluding any rank designation.
+If dwc:specificEpithet is populated then this Test expects that the value dwc:specificEpithet is the name of the second or species epithet of the scientificName.
+If dwc:genericName is populated, this Test expects that the value of dwc:genus is the first word of the value of dwc:scientificName.
+If dwc:specificEpithet is populated then this Test expects that the value dwc:specificEpithet is the name of the first or species epithet of the scientificName.
+If dwc:infraspecificEpithet is populated, then this Test expects that the value of dwc:infraspecificEpithet is the name of the lowest or terminal infraspecific epithet of the scientificName, excluding any rank designation.

 [🠱](#indexes-to-the-tests)
 ********************